 Top of page

-TMA’s Welcome to Texas webpage can help new or returning Texans get their practices up and running.
-The page provides links doctors need to obtain a Texas license, plus contact information for relevant state and federal agencies and links to resources such as practice consulting for setups, health insurance plan contacts, and employee salary data.
+TMA’s Welcome to Texas webpage can help new or returning Texansphysicians.
+The page provides links doctors need to obtain a Texas license, plus contact information for relevant state and federal agencies, and links to resources such as employee salary data.

-TMA members can email the TMA Knowledge Center or call (800) 880-7955 for fast answers to questions about membership, TMA member benefits and services, practice management or legal information, and more.
+You can also contact the TMA Knowledge Center at (800) 880-7955 for fast answers to questions about membership, TMA member benefits and services, and help navigating the complex laws and regulations unique to Texas medicine, and more.